Skip to content

 Rare Irish Whiskey – Bushmills Causeway Collection

-The location of the distillery is quite unique; the River Bush runs from the Antrim Hills, through the same type of basalt rock that makes up the Giant’s Causeway, before its tributary river, Saint Columbs Rill passes through the distillery.
-This, combined with the short distance of 4km between the distillery and the famous Causeway, has inspired the ‘Causeway Collection’.
+The distillery’s location is unique; the River Bush runs from the Antrim Hills through the same type of basalt rock that makes up the Giant’s Causeway before its tributary river, Saint Columbs Rill, passes through the distillery.
+The short distance of 4km between the distillery and the famous Causeway has inspired the ‘Causeway Collection’.

-This limited collection is comprised of the 2002 VERMOUTH CASK and the 2012 POMEROL CASK.
-10 rare releases were created by master blender Alex Thomas, however these two drinks were exclusive to the island of Ireland.
+This limited collection comprises the 2002 VERMOUTH CASK and the 2012 POMEROL CASK.
+Master blender Alex Thomas created 10 rare releases; however, these two drinks were exclusive to the island of Ireland.

 Bushmills even collaborated with singer-songwriter Joshua Burnside for the occasion.
 The Lisburn Native composed ‘Seeker’, inspired by Bushmills, his craft, and their mutual pursuit of perfection.